• published on 3/22/2018

 In Singapore, both private and public sectors are great for different reasons.
 Simply try to define what your priorities are in order to make the right decision.

 Being pregnant away from home is not always a smooth experience, but luckily in Singapore, you can easily find some extra help.
 To begin with, it is very common in Singapore to use the services of a doula or a private midwife.
-A doula is a woman whose role is to provide you support throughout your pregnancy, to help you prepare for your delivery or answer any question you have.
-In some hospitals, doulas can also be present during labor, which can represent a great support and make this moment less stressful for you.
+A doula is a woman whose role is to provide you with support throughout your pregnancy, to help you prepare for your delivery or to answer any questions you have.
+In some hospitals, doulas can also be present during labour, which can represent great support and make this moment less stressful for you.

 In addition to medical advice, it is also important for you to take some time to unwind during your pregnancy.
 For instance, many studios or private teachers in Singapore offer prenatal yoga classes, which can help you relax and feel less overwhelmed by your pregnancy.
 If you take part in a group class, you will also meet other pregnant women who you will be able to share your experience with.
 Prenatal massages can also be a great idea to help you get rid of your pregnancy aches and pains.
 Some masseurs can even give you some useful advice on daily exercises that you can do at home to prevent back or joint problems.